-Covered services are listed in "Your Benefits At a Glance" section.
+Covered services are listed in the "Your PPO Benefits at a Glance" section.
 Following are additional covered services and limitations:

-Prosthetics and durable medical equipment from network suppliers, when prescribed by a doctor and approved by Empire's Medical Management Program, including: ☐ Artificial arms, legs, eyes, ears, nose, larynx and external breast prostheses; □ Prescription lenses, if organic lens is lacking; ☐ Supportive devices essential to the use of an artificial limb; ☐ Corrective braces; and ☐ Wheelchairs, hospital-type beds, oxygen equipment, sleep apnea monitors;
+- Prosthetics and durable medical equipment from network suppliers, when prescribed by a doctor and approved by Empire's Medical Management Program, including: - ☐ Artificial arms, legs, eyes, ears, nose, larynx and external breast prostheses; - □ Prescription lenses, if organic lens is lacking; - ☐ Supportive devices essential to the use of an artificial limb; - □ Corrective braces: and - ☐ Wheelchairs, hospital-type beds, oxygen equipment, and sleep apnea monitors; - Rental (or purchase when more economical) of Medically Necessary durable medial equipment; - Replacement of covered medical equipment because of wear, damage or change in patient's need, when ordered by a physician; - Reasonable cost of repairs and maintenance for covered medical equipment;

-- Rental (or purchase when more economical) of Medically Necessary durable medial equipment; - Replacement of covered medical equipment because of wear, damage or change in patient's need, when ordered by a physician; - Reasonable cost of repairs and maintenance for covered medical equipment; - Enteral formulas with a written order from a physician or other licensed health care provider.
-The order must state that: - ☐ The formula is Medically Necessary and effective; and - ☐ Without the formula, the patient would become malnourished, suffer from serious physical disorders or die; - Modified solid food products for the treatment of certain inherited diseases.
-A physician or other licensed health care provider must provide a written order.
+Enteral formulas with a written order from a physician or other licensed health care provider; the order must state that: $\square$ The formula is Medically Necessary and effective; and $\hfill\square$ Without the formula, the patient would become malnourished, suffer from serious physical disorders or die; and Modified solid-food products for the treatment of certain inherited

+Modified solid-food products for the treatment of certain inherited diseases; a physician or other licensed health care provider must provide a written order.